-If you run the deinstallation tool to remove an Oracle Grid Infrastructure installation, then the deinstaller prompts you to run the deinstall script as the root user.
-For Oracle Grid Infrastructure for a cluster, the script is rootcrs.sh, and for Oracle Grid Infrastructure for a standalone server (Oracle Restart), the script is roothas.sh.
+If you run deinstall to remove an Oracle Grid Infrastructure installation, then the deinstaller prompts you to run the deinstall command as the root user.
+For Oracle Grid

+Infrastructure for a cluster, the script is rooters.sh, and for Oracle Grid Infrastructure for a standalone server (Oracle Restart), the script is roothas.sh.

-- You must run the deinstallation tool from the same release to remove Oracle software.
-Do not run the deinstallation tool from a later release to remove Oracle software from an earlier release.
-For example, do not run the deinstallation tool from the 12.2 installation media to remove Oracle software from an existing 11.2.0.4 Oracle home. - Starting with Oracle Database 12c Release 1 (12.1.0.2), the roothas.sh script replaces the roothas.pl script in the Oracle Grid Infrastructure home for Oracle Restart, and the rootcrs.sh script replaces the rootcrs.pl script in the Grid home for Oracle Grid Infrastructure for a cluster.
+- You must run the deinstall command from the same release to remove Oracle software.
+Do not run the deinstall command from a later release to remove Oracle software from an earlier release.
+For example, do not run the deinstall command from the 19c Oracle home to remove Oracle software from an existing 11.2.0.4 Oracle home. - Starting with Oracle Database 12c Release 1 (12.1.0.2), the roothas.sh script replaces the roothas.pl script in the Oracle Grid Infrastructure home for Oracle Restart, and the rootcrs.sh script replaces the rootcrs.pl script in the Grid home for Oracle Grid Infrastructure for a cluster.

-If the software in the Oracle home is not running (for example, after an unsuccessful installation), then the deinstallation tool cannot determine the configuration, and you must provide all the configuration details either interactively or in a response file.
+If the software in the Oracle home is not running (for example, after an unsuccessful installation), then deinstall cannot determine the configuration, and you must provide all the configuration details either interactively or in a response file.

-In addition, before you run the deinstallation tool for Oracle Grid Infrastructure installations:
+In addition, before you run deinstall for Oracle Grid Infrastructure installations: